 - The landlord has asked you to leave due to significant repairs

-The charity supporting single parent families to live secure, happy and fulfilling lives
+Gingerbread is a charity supporting single parent families to live secure, happy and fulfilling lives.

-Free advice and support for the over 55s
+Age UK offers free advice and support for the over 55s.

 Centrepoint provides homeless young people with accommodation, health support and life skills in order to get them back into education, training and employment.